Care service manager

 people who are at the end of their life

-provide information, advice and support to people using the service, their families and carers
+giving information, advice and support to people using the service, their families and carers

-develop good working relationships with carers, families, health professionals and other agencies
+developing good working relationships with carers, families, health professionals and other agencies

 Explore more information about this job